-In order to ensure that you are equipped with a full understanding of what egress windows in Toronto are and all the regulations that they come with, we’ve compiled a guide to help give you a basic starting point.
+In order to ensure that you are equipped with a full understanding of what egress windows in Guelph are and all the regulations that they come with, we’ve compiled a guide to help give you a basic starting point.

 What Are Egress Windows?

 While smoke detectors will alert you to any unexpected fires, what happens when you and your family don’t have a clear path out of the house?
-The base idea behind egress windows in Toronto is that they provide homeowners with additional exits in the instance of an emergency.
+The base idea behind egress windows in Guelph is that they provide homeowners with additional exits in the instance of an emergency.
 This is especially true for any basements or upstairs windows, where finding an exit can be a lot more difficult.

 It’s possible that if you live in an older, pre-owned home that your bedroom windows are no longer up to regulation requirements.
 Newer homes might also lack proper egress windows, which can be extremely unsafe.
-The next section covers what regulation requirements your egress windows in Toronto must meet.
+The next section covers what regulation requirements your egress windows in Guelph must meet.